Services

 Who is eligible for the POLAR Travel Grant (2026–2027) program?

-To be eligible for the POLAR Travel Grant (2026–2027) program, you must: Canadian citizen or permanent resident Resident of northern regions Linked to an Indigenous or northern organization
+To be eligible for the POLAR Travel Grant (2026–2027) program, you must: Canadian citizen or permanent resident of Canada Resident of Yukon, Northwest Territories, Nunavut, Nunavik, or Nunatsiavut Associated with an Indigenous or northern organization, including institutions, local government, and not-for-profit organizations

 What expenses are eligible under POLAR Travel Grant (2026–2027)?